 Though, resources remain the basis of economic activities, the setting up of the economy is become more linked with higher levels of material, information and cash flows of all categories.
-Parallel with this, resources, capital and even labour have shown increased levels of mobility $[\underline{\theta 9}]$ .
+Parallel with this, resources, capital and even labour have shown increased levels of mobility [9].

 Table-1.
-Transport investment policy development approach structure
+Transport investment policy development approach structure.

-Levels Validation Purposes Goals Approaches Theoretical framework Historical data Statistics Investment Projects Analyses (Appraisal) Setting innovative concepts/conclusions Results Knowledge gain: state- of the-art analysis Identification of best practices Development of Applied framework Recommendations for de eveloping countries (In port_infrastructure_sh ndonesia): ould remain the priority but it should be address the demand for transport of goods and services, and it should be oriented in maintenance of transport infrastructure; 2.
-Efficiency of public investments in transport infrastructure should be improved; 3.
-Decision making process and accountability should be transparent and effective; 4.
-Investments in transport system should more address the social and environmental issues, not only the economic issue: Synthesis 5.
-Transport pricing policy should be reengineered and empowered; 6.
-Transport projects appraisal policy should be strongly linked to strategic plan and should include the element of risk management.
-It should also use the cost and benefits analysis by including all related indicators and possibly using the method similar to the Indonesia Department for Transport method, but by taking into account the specifics of the country; 7.
-The other issues such energy, education and health should remain the states priorities, and there should not be tolerated shortage on investments (particularly this is important for Indonesia case) ource: [9]
+Levels Validation Purposes Goals Approaches Theoretical framework Historical data Statistics Investment Projects Analyses (Appraisal) Setting innovative concepts/conclusions Results Knowledge gain: state- of the-art analysis Identification of best practices Development of Applied framework Synthesis Recommendations for developing countries (Indonesia): 1.
+Investment in transport infrastructure should remain the priority, but it standards the demand for transport of goods and services, and it should be ori maintenance of transport infrastructure.
+2. Efficiency of public investments in transport infrastructure should be improved.
+3. Decision making process and accountability should be transparent and effective.
+4. Investments in transport system should more address the social and envirous issues, not only the economic issue.

+Source: Rodrigue [9]